-*Budget & Finance Control Manager was replaced by Financial Analyst.
-Only 0.10 FTE is counted for these positions.

-*HR Specialist is anticipated to be replaced by HR Benefit & Compliance Specialist effective 5/01/2013.
-Only 0.08 is counted for these positions.

 PLEASE NOTE:

 CSP pays for the following FTEs assigned to this grant through other resources –

 Victim Advocate - 0.82 FTE

 Due to the operational needs, the total budget amount for each line item may increase or decrease.
 The Auditor’s Office shall pay CSP invoices based on the total program budget not individual line item amount.